nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 <img src="images/UiSelectCommand.png" width="600"><br>
 _Figure 3.6.1.
 Select Command_

-> If there are tasks with the same name, this command will display all those tasks for you to choose one. <br>
+> If you have tasks with the same name, this command will display all those tasks for you to choose one. <br>

 > * **`unselect`** <br>